uhasker/large-language-models-for-software-engineers/src/04-embeddings.md

 The cosine similarity is:

-- equal to 1 if the vectors are identical,
+- equal to 1 if the vectors have the same direction,
 - equal to 0 if the vectors are orthogonal,
-- equal to -1 if the vectors are diametrically opposed.
+- equal to -1 if the vectors have opposite directions.

 Generally speaking, the closer the cosine similarity is to 1, the more similar the vectors are.
 The closer it is to -1, the more dissimilar they are.